dhellmann/pymotw-3/source/frameworks.rst

 The strength of Python's standard library is its size.
-It includes implementations of so many aspects of a program's structure that developers can concentrate on what makes their application unique, instead of implementing all of the basic pieces over and over again.
+It includes implementations of so many aspects of a program's structure that developers can concentrate on what makes their application unique, instead of implementing all the basic pieces over and over again.
 This chapter covers some of the more frequently reused building blocks that solve problems common to so many applications.